easy-designs/TabInterface.js/README.md

 Content is split using the first heading level (H1-H6) or HEADING element encountered within the "tabbed" container.

-== Demo
+## License

-A demo is included in the ./demo directory.
+TabInterface is distributed under the liberal MIT License